snowzach/doods2/README.md

 in for the `modelFile` config option and the path to the text `labelsFile` in the config option.
 You can also set `hwAccel` if it's an `edgetpu.tflite` and of course you actually have a EdgeTPU connected.

-Tensorflow Lite isn't good at multi-threading.
-It can really only run one detection at a time.
-If you want to run multiple tensorflow lite detections at the same time, create more than one detctor with the same model with different names and send each detection to a different name.
+Tensorflow Lite is the one type you can use the `numThreads` argument with and it will create a pool of tflite models for which to run detections.
+You can create as many as you want.

 ## Tensorflow 1 - .pb
 These are protobuf files that end in .pb.
 You just need to download them and usually un-tgz the archive and get the `.pb` file